AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 * Emergency `emergency/`: Emergency phone numbers should only contain numbers, and it should be at least 3 digits long.
 * Event Start Time `from/`: Event start time must be in the format 'yyyy-MM-dd HH:mm' and must be a valid datetime.
 It should also come before the Event End Time.
 * Event End Time `to/`: Event end time must be in the format 'yyyy-MM-dd HH:mm' and must be a valid datetime.
 It should also come after the Event Start Time.
 * Event Name `name/`: Event names should only contain alphanumeric characters and spaces, and it should not be blank.
+Do note if you input more than 1 whitespace in the middle of the name, it will be shortened down to just 1 whitespace.
 * Level `level/`: Levels should only be positive integers, and it should not be blank.
 * Matric `matric/`: Matric numbers should start with 'A', followed by 7 numeric digits, and end with a letter.
 * Name `name/`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
 Do note if you input more than 1 whitespace in the middle of the name, it will be shortened down to just 1 whitespace.